 Whenever you leave your bike unattended away from your home or a private storage location you’ll need to secure your bike to an immovable object using a Sold Secure Gold-Rated lock, otherwise we won’t be able to cover you for theft.

-If your bike is stolen whilst it is left unattended away from your home we will need to see evidence that you used a Sold Secure Gold rated bike lock before we can pay out.
+We’ll need to see evidence that you owned a Sold Secure Gold rated lock before we can settle your claim.

-We have to judge the circumstances of each claim independently but as a rule of thumb, if you are not capable of attempting to prevent the theft of your bike, we’d consider it to be unattended.
+We have to judge each claim independently, but as a rule of thumb if you are not capable of attempting to prevent the theft of your bike, we’d consider it to be unattended.
 But don’t worry, we’re not saying you have to put yourself in danger and try to stop a thief!

 Gold-rated locks “offer the highest level of security”.
-You MUST use a Gold-rated lock if you want your theft claim to be covered by Laka.
+You MUST use an at minimum Gold-rated lock if you want your theft claim to be covered by Laka.

 Is my lock a Sold Secure Gold-rated lock?

 Finding out which rating your lock is can be a bit of a minefield.
 So if you’re not sure whether your lock is a Sold Secure Gold-rated, you can type your make and model in here.

 We also collate the best deals on Sold Secure Gold locks from around the web to give you a little extra help when choosing the right one for you.
 Check out the best deals on Sold Secure Gold locks here.

 As always, if you need help, contact us.